Wall Street slips, Dow posts biggest weekly loss of 2013

 NEW YORK (Reuters) - U.S. stocks fell slightly on Friday, and the Dow industrials posted the biggest weekly loss this year as rising bond yields hurt shares paying rich dividends and earnings from retailers disappointed investors.

-The S&P 500 utilities sector, down 1.1 percent, led the day’s decline as the yield on the benchmark 10-year U.S. Treasury note rose to a two-year high, making the highest dividend-paying stocks less attractive.
+The S&P 500 utilities sector .SPLRCU, down 1.1 percent, led the day’s decline as the yield on the benchmark 10-year U.S. Treasury note rose to a two-year high, making the highest dividend-paying stocks less attractive.

 It was a second week of losses for the major indexes.
 The Dow fell 2.2 percent for the week, its biggest decline since June 2012, while the S&P 500 and Nasdaq registered their biggest weekly losses since June, 2013.